storj/docs/app/(docs)/object-mount/linux/user-guides/deployment-modes/fuse/page.md

 cuno mount ~/my-object-storage
 ```

-Any paired object storage buckets will now be accessible through the mount:
+Any paired object storage buckets will now be accessible through the mount.

+Choose your storage provider below to see the commands to list files on your S3 mount:

 {% tabs %}
 {% tab label="AWS S3" %}
 ```shell
 # terminal